-- Compressed can air is not recommended to be used. - Use the included disc-shaped screwdriver to loosen the two screws on the needle plate.
+Use the included L-shaped (or disc-shaped) screwdriver to loosen the two screws on the needle plate.

-Be careful not to drop the removed screws in the machine.

-Slightly lift up the needle plate, cut any tangled threads, and then remove the needle plate.
+- Be careful not to drop the removed screws in the machine. - Slightly lift up the needle plate, cut any tangled threads, and then remove the needle plate.